ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } UpdateValue;
 ~~~

-The `value` field contains the new value associated with the label.
+The `value` field contains the value associated with the label-version pair.

-In the event that third-party management is used, the `prefix` field contains a
+In the event that Third-Party Management is used, the `prefix` field contains a
-signature from the service operator, using the public key from
+signature from the Service Operator, using the public key from
 `Configuration.leaf_public_key`, over the following structure:

 ~~~ tls-presentation